January 20, 2026 (3mo ago) — last updated March 25, 2026 (1mo ago)

 11. TickTick

-TickTick blends tasks and calendar in a single app, with helpful focus tools like a Pomodoro timer and a habit tracker—useful for building routines and managing focus.
+TickTick blends tasks and calendar in a single app, with helpful focus tools like a Pomodoro timer and a habit tracker—useful for building routines and managing attention.

 Key features: